I love carving pumpkins and enjoy sharing ideas with others.

 Pumpkin carving patterns and ideas are endless.
 Every year, it seems like thousands more pumpkin-carving enthusiasts from around the world emerge and achieve even higher quality and design.

-- When you view that area that is dark when looking at a lighted pumpkin, that is the area on the pumpkin that is mostly left untouched.
+- When you view the area that is dark when looking at a lighted pumpkin, that is the area on the pumpkin that is mostly left untouched.

 - When you view the lighted pumpkin and see the white or light, that's where the carving has taken place all the way through the pumpkin.